Moroccanoil Hydrating Styling Cream Review: Pros, Cons, and Performance

 Is it good for fine hair?

 It can work on fine hair, but only in small amounts.
 Start with half a pump, keep it away from the roots, and focus on the ends.
-If your hair loses volume easily, a lighter spray or primer may be a better buy.
+If hair loses volume easily, a lighter spray or primer may be a better buy.

 Can you use it on curly or wavy hair?

-Yes, especially if your curls or waves need softness and less frizz.
+Yes, especially if curls or waves need softness and less frizz.
 Just know that it will not give strong curl definition by itself.
 It is better for moisture and polish than for shaping or long-lasting curl hold.

 Does it replace a heat protectant?